KDTal1/python-gui_qr_generator/README.md

 # python-gui_qr_generator
 compiles text files and entry texts.

-current version is at 1.0, where the program can still work with entry texts.
+current version is at 1.1, where the program can still work with small text files

-future works will include text files.
+future version will include url generator for larger text files